-Low back pain is the leading cause of disability in industrialized countries.
-More than 80 percent of Americans will experience low back pain at some time in their lives.
-Back pain is the second most common reason for visits to the doctor, outnumbered only by the common cold.
 Even though these statistics seem staggering, most often low back pain is not caused by any serious condition.
 The majority of people with a new episode of back pain recover well over several weeks or a few months.
-Conservative treatments such as seeing your physical therapist is the best first choice.
+Conservative treatments such as seeing your physical therapist are the best first choice.

 BSR’s Approach to Managing Low Back Pain

-Your physical therapist will teach you the exercises which are most appropriate for your condition, lifestyle, and interests.
+You will learn the exercises that are most appropriate for your condition, lifestyle, and interests.
 This might include lumbar stabilization exercise, strengthening exercise, or various forms of aerobic training.
 Proper knowledge and confidence about movement often lead to a sense of control and resilience.
 Back pain does not have to be debilitating.
-Call our office and get started.

 Commonly Prescribed Low Back Exercises